parachute-cord-paracord

 Paracord Colors

 The cord comes in a variety of colors and lengths.
-Note, when cut, the ends should be burned or singed to prevent fraying.
+Note that the ends should be burned or singed when cut to prevent fraying.
 Also, the inner strands can be easily pulled out for many additional uses.

 Benefits of Paracord